Physical aspects of psychological shock

 • The physiological response to the shock (muscle tension, high nervous system activation) follows a specific pattern that is sometimes disrupted. – In this case, the trauma gets stuck in the body.

-• These sequences can be supplemented in body psychotherapy. – Be it by releasing the activation of the nervous system (slowly bit by bit or by fast movements like running away from fear) or by completing the protective movements.
+• These sequences can be completed in body psychotherapy. – Be it by releasing the activation of the nervous system (slowly bit by bit or by fast movements like running away from fear) or by completing the protective movements.

-Repositioning toward life and post-traumatic growth
+Repositioning toward Life and Post-Traumatic Growth